joanms/unicorn-attractor/README.md

 6. Click on the link in the email and ensure that a page appears invting me to enter a new password.
 7. Ensure that a page appears confirming that the password has been reset, and inviting me to log in.
 8. Log in with the new password to ensure that it has been changed successfully.

+#### Upvoting bugs
+1. Click on the upvote button for a bug not submitted or already upvoted by the logged in user.
+2. Ensure that the upvote count increases by one.
+3. Click on the upvote button for a bug submitted by the currently logged in user.
+4. Ensure that a message displays saying 'You can't upvote a bug that you submitted'.
+5. Click on the upvote button for a bug already upvoted by the currently logged in user.
+6. Ensure that a message displays saying 'You have already upvoted this bug'.

+#### Viewing bug details
+1. Click on the title of a bug on the page listing reported bugs.
+2. Ensure that a page showing the details of that bug appears.
+3. Ensure that all comments made about that bug, and only that bug, appear at the bottom of the page.

 ## Acknowledgements
 ### Media